Course type: Undergraduate/Masters degree

 Location: On campus

-The Bachelor of Exercise Science/Master of Exercise Physiology is a 5 year double degree.
+The Bachelor of Exercise Science/Master of Clinical Exercise Physiology is a 5 year double degree.

 The Bachelor of Exercise Science provides a comprehensive program of study to prepare students for the Master of Exercise Physiology.
 The 3 year course provides fundamental knowledge and will develop expertise to become a professional leader in exercise science.